Disclosure: Some of the links below are affiliate links. At no cost to you, I will earn a commission if you click through and make a purchase.

 “Footwear should be practical, comfortable, attractive, and appropriate for the climate and condition of your mission.” source

 If that’s the case, you can imagine she’ll go through more pairs of shoes.
-A great place to get replacement shoes is the Missionary Mall.
 Every missionary should rotate between two pairs of shoes every other day.

 - True to the Faith